 - Matt McCall

-Matt McCall enters his third season at Florida, having helped the Gators to the 2013 and 2014 SEC Championships, a 2014 Final Four berth, the 2014 SEC Tournament title and three Elite Eight appearances in the NCAA Tournament.
+Matt McCall enters his fourth season at Florida, having helped the Gators to the 2013 and 2014 SEC Championships, a 2014 Final Four berth, the 2014 SEC Tournament title and three Elite Eight appearances.
 McCall has made an immediate impact on recruiting at UF, where he has helped secure some of the top talent both in-state and nationally for the Orange and Blue.

-McCall returned to the Gators having previously worked with the UF men’s basketball program while earning his undergraduate and graduate degrees at the University of Florida.
-His hiring on April 25, 2011, came after three seasons as an assistant coach at Florida Atlantic where he served under Mike Jarvis.
+McCall returned to the Gators after previously working with the UF men’s basketball program while earning his undergraduate and graduate degrees at the University of Florida.
+His hiring on April 25, 2011, came after three seasons as an assistant coach at Florida Atlantic, where he served under Mike Jarvis.

 In each of the Ocala native’s three seasons at FAU, the Owls improved dramatically.
 After a 6-26 record in 2009, FAU jumped to a 14-16 mark in 2009-10, but posted a 10-8 finish in the Sun Belt Conference.
 Finally, in 2010-11, the Owls posted the school’s highest win total at the Division I level, finishing with a 21-11 mark, a Sun Belt championship and an appearance in the NIT, which marked just the second postseason berth in program history.
 FAU posted a mid-season eight-game win streak, which is a school-best since competing in Division I.

 While with the Owls, McCall developed a reputation as an energetic recruiter, helping the Owls bring in several recruits, including Greg Gantt and Dennis Mavin from the Gainesville area and Raymond Taylor from Miami.
-Gantt was among conference and national scoring leaders and three-point shooters as he helped the Owls make the jump from six to 14 wins in 2009-10.
-In addition to his recruiting prowess, McCall focused on the backcourt and in-game adjustments, as well as helping coordinate coaches’ and players’ camps throughout the year.
+Gantt was among conference and national scoring leaders and 3-point shooters as he helped the Owls make the jump from six to 14 wins in 2009-10.
+In addition to his recruiting prowess, McCall focused on the backcourt and in-game adjustments and also helped coordinate coaches’ and players’ camps throughout the year.

 In total, the Gators earned two national championships, three straight SEC Tournament titles and an SEC championship during McCall’s first stint with the program.
 The Basketball Times has featured McCall as one of the nation’s up-and-coming young coaches.

-McCall is the son of Beth and Wayne McCall.
-Wayne, a prominent Ocala attorney, was a linebacker and three-year letterwinner on the Gator football team from 1965-67.
+McCall’s father, Wayne, was a linebacker and three-year letterwinner on the Gator football team from 1965-67.

-McCall married the former Allison Rios in May 2012.
+McCall, 33, married the former Allison Rios in May 2012.
 They have one daughter, Brooklyn.